buhrmi/buhrmi/README.md

 ## Hi there, welcome to buhrmi productions

 We're happy and proud to have been given the opportunity to establish ourselves as one of the driving forces behind developing the musical landscape in South East Asia and Japan.

-### Portfolio companies
+Please check out one of our portfolio companies that help us realize this vision.

+#### Japan

 * [GPPE](https://www.instagram.com/gppe_official)
+* VIBE Tokyo

+#### Vietnam

 * VIBE Entertainment Vietnam

 [Join our roster](mailto:hello@buhrmi.de)